These days, you should expect a lot more from your ITAD partner than a check-the-box strategy. Here’s what to look for.

 Repeated mishaps, lack of flexibility, disappointing returns.
 If your current ITAD partner turning in a lackluster performance, it’s time to look elsewhere for a better fit.
 Whether you are decommissioning a data center, undertaking a refresh cycle, or disposing of excess manufacturing components, you will benefit from a partnership centered around your needs, not the other way around.

 But navigating the increasingly crowded business of IT asset disposition requires a keen eye for certain details.
 Not all ITAD companies are created equal, nor do they all specialize in the same market segments.
 As E-Scrap News notes, a number of hopefuls have also entered the competition without proven asset management protocols in place, underscoring the need for due diligence.

 These days, you should expect a lot more from your ITAD partner than a check-the-box strategy.
-ITAD leaders have moved well beyond just collecting materials for commodity value, at the same time as enterprises have come to understand the value of the materials they generate and the critical significance of proper handling.
+Leading ITAD companies have indeed moved well beyond just collecting materials for commodity value.
+At the same time, enterprises have realized the value of the materials they generate and the significance of proper handling.

 To find the best match, here are a few key features that ensure your partner meets – or, preferably, exceeds – your expectations for environmental compliance, value recovery, data security, brand protection, and ease of doing business.

 To borrow another point from E-Scrap News, ITAD is about partnering and problem-solving.
 A partnership is hardly complete if the service remains the same regardless of your needs.
 It pays to ask about the process that drives each plan.